+Ad Fontes Media rates Columbia Journalism Review in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
 Columbia Journalism Review is a magazine for journalists that focuses on the media industry.
 It strives to “ensure that the standards of honest and responsible journalism remain the bedrock of our profession.”
 CJR has been published by the Columbia University Graduate School of Journalism since 1961 and is based in New York City.
 The print magazine is published twice a year, and a podcast is published weekly.
 The website records approximately 449,460 visits per month.
-Ad Fontes Media rates Columbia Journalism Review in the middle category of bias and as most reliable in terms of reliability.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.

 Individual Content Sample Scores